Sunday, December 5, 2010

 Born in Taiwan, I-Wei grew up in Canada.
 She graduated from Simon Fraser University with degree in business.
 For six years she worked as a banker in Africa, but later went to study art.
 In 2006 I-Wei graduated from Goldsmiths College .

-In 2009, I-Wei moved to Berlin and established the SideBySide Studio.
-I-Wei positions herself as a ‘contexterin’ – someone whose goal is to generate a new context each time in each project.
+In 2009, she moved to Berlin to establish SideBySide Studio.
+I-Wei positions herself as a ‘contexterin’ – a female person who aims to generate new context each time in her art practice.
 The artistic experience for her is an overall experience that queries all aspects of life.

-As a curator, I-Wei seeks to highlight the approaches, viewpoints, and visions of contemporary artists.
+As a curator, she seeks to highlight the approaches, viewpoints, and visions of contemporary artists.

 As a producer, she animates events where intellectuals and artists are invited to share their critical reflections on current social issues.